department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 For both children and spouses, if you qualify for both DEA and the Fry Scholarship, you must pick one or the other.
 Once you make this choice, you can't change your mind.
 [Learn about the Fry Scholarship](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/).

+**Exception:**
-**Exception:** If you're the child of a Servicemember who died in the line of duty before August 1, 2011, you can use both DEA and the Fry Scholarship.
-So you can get up to 81 months of education and training.
+If you're the child of a Servicemember who died in the line of duty before August 1, 2011, you can use both DEA and the Fry Scholarship and get up to 81 months of education and training.
 -------

 ### How do I get these benefits?